 One is just fine.
 Right…?

-But for the majority of us, watching the pennies is important.
-When you hear about the value in having more than one hive, there’s a natural tendency to just wonder if this is a one small ploy by the beekeeping industry to get you to buy more stuff!
+Beekeeping isn’t the most expensive of hobbies.
+But no-one would claim that some of the equipment and tools necessary won’t cost a penny or two.
+For the majority of us, watching the pennies is important.
+So when you are first told that having more than one hive is a “requirement”, there’s a tendency to wonder if this merely a ploy by the beekeeping industry to get you to buy more stuff!

 The Game of Chance

-In many regards, that is accurate.
+As beekeepers, we try to be on top of any situation, understand the signs we observe in our hive and take the appropriate steps to increase the chances of healthy bees.
+And for most beekeepers that is quite achievable.
 We are, indeed, often in a position to positively impact the health of our bees, merely by observing and sometimes giving them a helping hand.

 Add to this the fact that our bees themselves are extremely effective at identifying and resolving problems themselves and it all adds up to a good chance they will be just fine, all things being equal.

 In reality though, it is more complicated.
 There are so many variables associated with the health of a colony that no beekeeper can be assured of success.
-A new beekeeper might experience success, whereas the experienced one might suffer some losses.
+In fact, a new beekeeper might stumble upon success, whereas the experienced one might suffer some losses.

-At one level there’s an element of chance to this.
-You can manage that risk and seek to minimize it, but it is always there.
+At one level, there’s an element of chance to this.
+Beekeepers can manage that risk and seek to minimize it, but it is always there.
+So what does that mean, in reality?

 Twice the Experience